naninovel/docs/docs/en/guide/gui.md

 ## Play Script on Unity Event

-When creating custom UIs, you may want to execute commands or start playing a specific Naninovel script in response to certain events (eg, a [button click](https://docs.unity3d.com/Manual/script-Button.html)).
+When creating custom UIs, you may want to execute commands or start playing a specific scenario script in response to certain events (eg, a [button click](https://docs.unity3d.com/Manual/script-Button.html)).

-Add the `Play Script` component to a game object and either select an existing Naninovel script or write commands directly in the text area field.
+Add the `Play Script` component to a game object and either select an existing scenario script or write commands directly in the text area field.
 Then, route a [Unity event](https://docs.unity3d.com/Manual/UnityEvents.html) from another component to invoke the `Play()` method on the `Play Script` component.
 The script will be executed when the event is triggered in play mode.
 The example below hides a custom UI when the button is clicked.

 ![](https://i.gyazo.com/5f56fbddc090919cc71f68e82bb1713f.png)